How to Read a Food Label for Food Allergies

 Food Allergen Labeling and Consumer Protection Act (FALCPA)

-The law mandates that if any of the top 9 allergens are in a food, they must be listed by their common name.
-This information can be in the ingredients list or in a “Contains” statement (or both).
-The “Contains” statement is usually placed immediately after or next to the ingredients.
+The law mandates that if any top 9 allergens are in a food, they must be listed by their common name.
+This can be in the ingredients label or in a “Contains” statement (or both).
+The “Contains” statement is usually placed immediately after or next to the ingredients, sometimes in bold letters.
 Most food manufacturers have opted to use the “Contains” statement.

-The law applies to infant formula and dietary supplements.
+The law applies to infant formula, infant foods and dietary supplements.
 Any infant formula product or dietary supplement that contains a major food allergen must be labeled with the name of that allergen.

-The law also applies to any food additives or flavorings, spices, food coloring and processing aid that contain a top 9 allergen.
-It does not apply to highly refined peanut, tree nut or soy oils because processing removes the allergen protein from the oil.
+The law also applies to any food additives or flavorings, spices, food coloring and processing aid that contains a top 9 allergen.
+It does not apply to highly refined oils from peanut, tree nut or soy because processing removes the allergen protein from the oil.

-Foods prepared in restaurants or grocery stores also don’t have to follow these rules – although many restaurants voluntarily list food allergens on menus.
+• Foods prepared in restaurants, delis, bakeries, coffee shops or grocery stores also don’t have to follow FALCPA rules.
+However, many restaurants voluntarily list food allergens on menus.
+And some states may require major allergen labeling for restaurant foods.

 Food Allergy Safety, Treatment, Education and Research Act (FASTER)